Dsdroid1/Video-Summarizer/index.md

+## Video Summarizer
+A program that captures and condenses the key moments from a video and summarises it by creating a video which encompassing all the highlights.
+This is achieved by analysing audio and video to identify key moments which are then marked and cropped and pasted into a single video.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Dsdroid1/Video-Summarizer/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.